BasicsHome and Search

 In the 1871 census this stretch is numbered, starting at 1 for the (unoccupied) property on the corner of the Market Place and reaching 14 at The Castle Inn.
 There are only 13 properties in this stretch which fronted the High Street (and they became numbers 196 - 208).
 I think the anomaly arises as the Castle Inn is made up of three inhabited buildings on the tithe map (1838): numbers 207 and 208 plus a small property behind no. 207.
 In the 1909/10 there is no mention of no. 207, suggesting number 207 became part of the Castle.

-The High Street numbering in New Brentford could have been just for the 1871 census: the whole High Street was numbered in 1876.
+The High Street numbering in this part seems to have been just for the 1871 census: the whole High Street was numbered in 1876.

 When the 1909/10 Valuation records were compiled, the property was assessed along with the adjacent no. 1 Market Place.
 At this point the occupiers of 196 were 'Boots Cash Chemists Ltd' (1 Market Place was empty) and the owners Misses Emily & Olivia Stein, of 37 Netherhall Gardens, Hampstead.

-The condition of no. 196 High Street and 1 Market Place was described as ‘new’ so presumably they had been (re)built within the last decade.
-Boots remained in business here until at least 1940, when they were listed as simply ‘Boots the Chemists’ by 1940.
+The condition of no. 196 High Street and 1 Market Place was described as 'new' so presumably they had been (re)built within the last decade.
+Boots remained in business here until at least 1940, when they were listed as simply 'Boots the Chemists'.
 D & L Kay & Sons used these premises in 1978.

-At the time the Pigot directory for 1839 was prepared, Sarah Pearce was the publican.
+The 1836 Poor Rate shows 'Pearce' at the Red Lion and the 1839 Pigot directory records, Sarah Pearce as the publican.
 There is a PCC will for Isaac Pearce, licensed victualler of New Brentford dated 1835, presumably her husband.

 By 1911 Richard Boxall, 49 and his wife of 18 years, Louisa Emily, 40, were the landlord and lady of the Red Lion.
 They had two live-in barworkers, Ellen Trumper, 34 and Edwin Etches 28.
 The living accommodation comprised 5 rooms: bars, bathrooms etc were not counted.
 Richard Boxall may be a descendant of George Boxall, who ran the Magpie & Crown at no. 128 in the late 1830s to mid 1840s.